Michael Hotka's

 Click on each image to see a larger image

 I bought the aluminum to build this quadrant.
-After making my hand held quadrant in the first picture, my thoughts changed to a hybrid, combining the simplicity of both designed as seen in the above two pictures.
+After making my hand held quadrant in the first picture, my thoughts changed to a hybrid, combining the simplicity of both designs as seen in the above two pictures.

 I printed the right angle templates to support the two aluminum pieces.
 The templates are found in this PDF File.